gravity182/homeserver/Installation.md

                 foo
                 bar
 ```

-If you want more customization, there's support for passing custom environment variables (read below).

 If you feel like there could be even more customization, please open an issue in this GitHub repo.